cpucortexm/kernel_internals/README3.md

 In x86 platforms or in ARM cortex a53 have IOMMU.

 IOMMU is similar to MMU, but this is used for IO devices on the SOC which are connected to the CPU.
+With IOMMU you can write to the virtual address of the device and IOMMU will care to write to the physical address of the device.

 What is DMA mapping:
 It means allocating DMA buffer and generating bus address(IOMMU)/physical address(non IOMMU) for it.
 Devices use bus/physical address based on if IOMMU is used or not.